 It is always pretty exciting when you get mentioned in the newspaper or appear on TV (as long as it’s for the right reasons) but South Londoner Paul Yarrow loves it so much he has turned it into a hobby.
 Whenever a news camera crew gets set up in a public venue, he hangs around in the background to get on camera.
 He has appeared in the background of live news reports on BBC, ITV, Channel 4 and Sky News in various locations.
 Allegedly, Paul wants to become a cast member on Big Brother.

 Taphophilia describes an individual who has a keen interest in or passion for cemeteries.
 This hobby includes researching, writing and reading epitaphs, making gravestone rubbings, cemetery photography and other art and reading up on cemetery history and famous deaths.
 Little bit creepy!

-This is a guest post from a University of Birmingham graduate, Michael Tefula.
+By University of Birmingham graduate, Michael Tefula.
 His first book, How to Get a First, is due to be released later this month.

 With a bit of luck and persistence, I managed to make money in all three areas and only ever worked part-time for one out of my three years of study.

 In this post, I will share with you some of the key ideas that helped me earn extra cash on the side while having fun and making my CV more interesting.